singhhitendra337/linux_the_final_boss/Day_04/notes_and_exercises.md

 **Estimated Time:** 1 hour

 ## Quick Recap: The Linux Boot Process
-When your VM starts, it "wakes up" in steps—watch it to feel the flow.
+When your VM starts, it "wakes up" in steps watch it to feel the flow.

 The Linux boot is a choreographed sequence turning hardware into a usable OS.